Isaac-DeFrain/blog/src/blogs/building-this-blog-01-humble-beginnings.md

 - **Code generation and refactoring**: Quickly generate boilerplate code, refactor existing code, and implement features while maintaining consistency with your project's patterns
 - **Error resolution**: Cursor helps mediagnose and fix errors faster by understanding the context of your code and suggesting targeted solutions

-For the blog, Cursor has helped me navigate and understand TypeScript syntax, Vite's build system, implementing client-side routing, and solving deployment challenges with GitHub Pages much more easily.
+For this blog, Cursor has helped me navigate and understand TypeScript syntax, Vite's build system, implementing client-side routing, and solving deployment challenges with GitHub Pages much more easily.
 It transformed what would have easily been several hard weeks of learning and trial-and-error into a productive 3-day push.
 It turns out that writing blog posts takes much longer than writing code...

 ### Why GitHub Actions/Pages